hozmaster/dyndnsgd/README.md

 GoDaddy :

-* Fecth all aquired domains from the GoDaddy service
+* Fetch all aquired domains from the GoDaddy service
 * Support to add, edit, delete subdomains for all kinds of service type what GoDaddy supports (v1.0).